bjogart/logaine-lorestar/_posts/2023-12-09-summer_recess.md

 in Matters of State and Security
 Shall Not Go Unrewarded by Those That Follow in Their Footsteps and Those Who Benefit from This Diligence.
-A Humble Listicle of Services to the Marsh of Marcester._ is a history book recently unearthed from the archives of Task, written by a hack historian and donated by a collector of coffee table books.
+A Humble Listicle of Services to the Marsh of Marcester,_ is a history book recently unearthed from the archives of Task, written by a hack historian and donated by a collector of coffee table books.